alexneo2003/playwright-azure-reporter/README.md

   1. Check the automation status of each test case work item in Azure DevOps
   2. If the test case is marked as "Not Automated", it will:
      - Update the `Microsoft.VSTS.TCM.AutomationStatus` field to "Automated"
-     - Optionally set the `Microsoft.VSTS.TCM.AutomatedTestName` to the test title
+     - Optionally set the `Microsoft.VSTS.TCM.AutomatedTestName` based on `automatedTestNameFormat`:
+       - With `'title'`: Uses test title only
+       - With `'titleWithParent'`: Uses parent suite name + test title
-     - Optionally set the `Microsoft.VSTS.TCM.AutomatedTestStorage` to the test file name
+     - Optionally set the `Microsoft.VSTS.TCM.AutomatedTestStorage` based on `automatedTestStorageFullPath`:
+       - With `false`: Uses filename only
+       - With `true`: Uses full file path
      - Generate a new GUID for the `Microsoft.VSTS.TCM.AutomatedTestId` field
   3. If the test case is already "Automated", it will optionally update the test name and storage fields if they differ from current values

+  > **Tip:** Use `automatedTestNameFormat: 'titleWithParent'` to prevent name collisions when multiple tests share the same name in different suites.
+Use `automatedTestStorageFullPath: true` to distinguish between files with the same name in different directories.

   This feature is useful for:
   - Streamlining CI/CD pipeline integrations by automatically reflecting test automation status